 Now that you’ve concluded your kickoff meeting and documented everything you need, it’s time to get started!
 But what’s the best way to do that?

-One essential tool is a collaborative work management tool.
+One essential tool is a collaborative work management tool or project management software.
 Here, you can share all of the work, updates and messages between your team, project stakeholders and clients with the minimum of effort and the maximum of efficiency.

 Congratulations on holding your awesome kickoff meeting.
 You’ve put yourself on the right track to working through a project that everyone involved is going to be happy with, thanks to great communication and planning.

-To continue that communication and planning throughout the project and beyond is the next essential step, and Selleo can help.
+To continue that communication and planning throughout the project and beyond is the next essential step.

 We’ve put together project management tools for a whole host of clients, and we’re confident in our ability to help you bring out the maximum amount of efficiency from your team with these tools at your disposal.